ifillbrito/idea-make-immutable/README.md

 # Make Immutable IDEA-Plugin
-This plugin makes a class immutable by doing the following refactoring:
+This plugin makes a class immutable by applying the following changes:

-- The class modifier "final" is added is not present.
+- Class modifier "final" is added is not present.
-- All fields modifier "final" is added is not present.
+- Fields modifier "final" is added is not present.
-- The constructor visibility is changed to private.
+- Constructor/s visibility changed to private.
-- A static constructor is generated (method name: "of") based on the private constructor.
+- Generation of static constructor (method name: "of") for each private constructor.
-- Getters are generated.
-- With-Methods are generated.
-This methods allow creating a new immutable object based on the current one.
+- Generation of getters.
+- Generation of withers (withXYZ Methods).

+## Usage
+To Generate the necessary code go to:

+Code | Generate (Alt + Insert) | Make Immutable

 ## Example
 Let's assume you have the following class (no getters and setters):